SartoRiccardo/btd6maplist-api/README.md

 ## Running locally

-You will need a PostgreSQL database for this project, and initialize it with the queries in `database/schema.psql`.
+You will need a PostgreSQL database for this project, and initialize it with the queries in `database/schema.psql`; and a [Discord Application](https://discord.com/developers/applications) to run this project.

 1. Clone the repo and install the project requirements
 ```bash